janwilmake/contextarea/SPEC.md

 - lib.js,
 - style.css.

-Return with the full implementation
+Return with the full implementation.